 The Salesforce Diagrams Kit of Parts is a reusable set of components to help you build, customize, and reuse diagrams.
 These resources represent the basic parts of a common, standardized visual language for Salesforce diagrams.

-In our first release (Version 1.0), we support basic shapes in Google Slides and Powerpoint.
-In future releases, we will add support more tools and formats.
-The latest versions of the kit will be available and maintained here.Copy the Kit of Parts (Version 1.0) in Google Slides (Google account required) Download the Kit of Parts (Version 1.0) in Powerpoint (.pptx) format
+In our second release (Version 2.0), we support basic shapes in Google Slides and Powerpoint.
+The latest versions of the kit will be available and maintained here.Copy the Kit of Parts (Version 2.0) in Google Slides (Google account required) Download the Kit of Parts (Version 2.0) in Powerpoint (.pptx) format

 The following sections detail what’s in the Kit of Parts and provide basic guidance for styling your own diagrams with consistency and accuracy.